Chinese numerals

-Chinese numerals are words and characters used to denote numbers in Chinese.
+Chinese numerals are words and characters used to denote numbers in written Chinese.

 Today, speakers of Chinese languages use three written numeral systems: the system of Arabic numerals used worldwide, and two indigenous systems.
 The more familiar indigenous system is based on Chinese characters that correspond to numerals in the spoken language.
 These may be shared with other languages of the Chinese cultural sphere such as Korean, Japanese, and Vietnamese.
 Most people and institutions in China primarily use the Arabic or mixed Arabic-Chinese systems for convenience, with traditional Chinese numerals used in finance, mainly for writing amounts on cheques, banknotes, some ceremonial occasions, some boxes, and on commercials.

 The other indigenous system consists of the Suzhou numerals, or huama, a positional system, the only surviving form of the rod numerals.
 These were once used by Chinese mathematicians, and later by merchants in Chinese markets, such as those in Hong Kong until the 1990s, but were gradually supplanted by Arabic numerals.

-Characters used to represent numbers
+Basic counting in Chinese

 The Chinese character numeral system consists of the Chinese characters used by the Chinese written language to write spoken numerals.
 Similar to spelling-out numbers in English (e.g., "one thousand nine hundred forty-five"), it is not an independent system per se.
 Since it reflects spoken language, it does not use the positional system as in Arabic numerals, in the same way that spelling out numbers in English does not.